clydemcqueen/orca2/orca_base/README.md

 There are custom plug-ins to simulate drag and buoyancy, which applies additional forces to the Gazebo model.
 The resulting simulation looks fairly reasonable.

+## QoS, message queues, and threads

+ROS2 can send messages 2 basic ways:
+* service quality-of-service uses TCP packets and guarantees delivery
+* sensor QoS uses UDP packages and a best-effort delivery mechanism

+Orca uses service QoS for (almost) all topics because
+1. these messages are logged
+2. it's easier to debug the system when we expect every message to arrive

+In the future we expect to move to sensor QoS for sensor messages.

+Orca uses a message queue (history) of 10 for all topics.
+A short queue -- combined with high callback latencies -- will drop messages.
+This can cause timeouts to trip and can be difficult to debug.
+The solution is to keep callback latencies short.
+Some examples:

+* `annotate_image_node` subscribes to raw images, adds annotations, and publishes the annotated image.
+The code was developed as part of `auv_node` and timing tests showed it never took more than 6ms, and was typically around 1ms -- certainly fast enough.
+However in some simulations (with a loaded CPU and a queue length of 1) some control messages -- much more critical than annotated images -- were dropped.
+Moving it to it's own node, with it's own thread, solved the problem.
+I could have used a multi-thread executor, but moving this diagnostic to it's own node also reduces complexity in the mission-critical `auv_node` code.
+* `plot_auv_segments.py` listens to control messages, and when enough messages are accumulated it builds and writes a set of graphs using `matplotlib`.
+These plots were taking up to 2s.
+With a 20Hz message rate and a queue of 10 the node was dropping up to 30 messages.
+The fix was to move the plotter to it's own Python thread so the callback is always fast.
+* `auv_node` may decide to build a new local plan for every incoming sensor message.
+At the moment the callback latency never exceeds 200us even if a new local plan is generated, so there is currently no reason to move the planner to a separate thread.

+## Timeouts

+ArUco marker detection and pose generation can succeed or fail frame-by-frame, which means that some topics will have abrupt stops and starts.
+Timeouts across multiple nodes must be calibrated:

+* `image_raw` should be 30fps (33ms between messages).
+Same for `/forward_camera/camera_pose`, etc.
+* `orca_filter` will wait 200ms (~6 frames) for a camera pose before switching to a depth filter
+* `orca_filter` will wait 200ms (~6 frames) before resetting the filter due to rejected outliers
+* `auv_node` will wait 300ms (~9 frames) before aborting the mission
+* `driver_node` will wait 1s (~30 frames) before disabling the controller

+**TODO update this section**

 # Addendum

 ## Coordinate frames